The Chase Australia

 The Chase Australia is an Australian television quiz show based on the British program of the same name.
 It is broadcast on the Seven Network and premiered on 14 September 2015.
 Four contestants play against an opponent, known as the "chaser", who plays for the bank.
 The show was originally hosted by Andrew O'Keefe until July 2021, when he was replaced by Larry Emdur.
 The series began with Brydon Coverdale, Anne Hegerty, Matt Parkinson and Issa Schultz as chasers, with Mark Labbett joining in 2016.
 Shaun Wallace appeared as a guest chaser in 2018, and Cheryl Toh has appeared as a chaser since 2019.
-Mara Lejins joined as a chaser in 2022.
+Mara Lejins joined as a chaser in 2022, and David Poltorak joined in 2024.
+Brandon Blackwell also appeared as a guest in 2024.

 The series has also spawned a prime-time celebrity series, and a spin-off called Beat The Chasers.

+The largest amount of money ever won by people on The Chase is $141,000 split between 4 people.

 History

 In mid-2014 it was reported that the Seven Network had considered producing a local version of The Chase on the back of good ratings for the British version of the show which has been airing in the 3:00 pm timeslot since August 2013.
 A pilot episode on the UK set was made, but ultimately it was decided not to proceed.

 However, interest in a local version was renewed in May 2015 and in July the Seven Network commissioned the show to eventually replace Deal or No Deal and Million Dollar Minute in the 5:00 pm timeslot in a bid to revive ratings for its struggling 6:00 pm nightly news.

 From June 2020, social distancing measures were applied on set due to the COVID-19 pandemic, with contestants spaced apart from each other.
 In August 2020, it was announced that beginning with the spin-off, Beat The Chasers, production of The Chase Australia would move from Melbourne to Sydney in September 2020 due to COVID restrictions in Victoria at the time.

 On 2 February 2021, Seven announced that the network did not renew host Andrew O'Keefe's contract in December 2020 and parted company with him after he was charged with domestic violence.
 On 22 February 2021, it was announced that Larry Emdur would replace O'Keefe as host of the program, with future episodes to continue to be recorded in Sydney.
 The final new episode with O'Keefe as host aired on 20 July 2021.
 Episodes with Emdur as host began airing from 26 July 2021.